North Korea ignores US offer for talks, citing hostile policy

 READ: China blasts US-Japan statement ahead of Alaska talks

-Blinken and Secretary of Defense Lloyd Austin are in Seoul for Thursday’s “two plus two” meeting with their South Korean counterparts, the first such contact between the two countries in five years.
-Before coming to Seoul, they had similar security talks with Japanese officials in Tokyo.
+Choe said it will “only be a waste of time to sit with the US”.

-Blinken and Austin’s Asian trip is the first overseas tour by Cabinet-level officials of the Biden administration since its inauguration in January.
-Biden is pushing to restore alliances that were frayed under his predecessor Donald Trump’s “America First” approach and bolster a US leadership on the world stage.
+Blinken and Defense Secretary Lloyd Austin are on the first overseas trip by Cabinet-level officials since President Joe Biden took office in January.

-South Korea and Japan, which together host a total of about 80,000 US troops, are at the centre of the Biden administration’s efforts to return the Asia-Pacific to the top of the US foreign policy agenda to cope with a rise in China's power.
+Biden is pushing to restore alliances that were frayed under his predecessor Donald Trump’s “America First” approach and bolster a US leadership on the world stage in the face of growing challenges from China.